 9. Handle A Persistent Host, Part II.
 Ok so the host isn’t giving up so easy.
 She insists you don’t need to lose weight and that you should eat her pie!
 Don’t fight, just agree instead to take it in a doggie bag for later.
 Once you get home, either put it in the fridge or trash it.

 10. Handle A Persistent Host.
 Part III.
 The host won’t settle for the doggie bag—she wants all that food gone, now!
 Tell her you are eating light because you aren’t feeling so well today.
 I’m a fan of fabricating subclinical tummy ailments.
 “Oh my stomach just isn’t right today, I hope I don’t have that norovirus that is tearing through the schools.”
 Most people will back off at this point.
 No one wants you yawning in technicolor on their berber.

 11. Handle A Persistent Host, Part IV.
 Turns out the host is willing to take her chances on your tummy ailment and plops that piece of pie on your plate anyway.
 Time to bring out the big guns.
-At this point, channel your inner 6 year old by pushing the pie around your plate, fake eat it, only to throw it into the garbage, disposal, or feed it to the dog when the host isn’t looking.
+At this point, channel your inner 6 year old by pushing the pie around your plate, pretending to eat it, and then throwing it in the garbage disposal.
 Why grandma, dare I say your lemon pie was even better than last year!

 12. Handle a Courteous Host.
 Some party hosts are more understanding than PH’s 1-4.
 A good friend, for example; one who is always there for you.
 Talk to the host in advance to let them know you are trying hard not to overeat and to not be offended if you go easy on your portions.
 This could head off at the pass the embarrassing call-outs at the table, “Hey, you are eating like a bird, what’s wrong?”